-They have a big server network, fast connection speeds thanks to their recent investment in new servers, and as they are based in Panama it means their privacy policies, including a no user logs guarantee, are set in stone.
+They have a big server network, fast connection speeds thanks to their recent investment in new servers, and as they are based in Panama, it means their privacy policies, including a no user logs guarantee, are set in stone.

 NordVPN has long been one of our top recommended VPNs and for these prices, they are without a doubt one of the best value-for-money VPNs on the market.

 PrivateInternetAccess currently have a 2-year subscription deal which offers terrific value.
-You can get full access to their service for two years for a total price of $69.95 (£54).
-That equates to $2.91 (~£2.25) a month.
-That’s less than a beer in most countries.
+You can get full access to their service for two years for a total price of $69.95 (£56.99).

 Their connections speeds are not the fastest around, but they are still more than sufficient for most users.
 For the price, there is no getting away from the fact that PrivateInternetAccess offer excellent value for money.

 VPN.ac is one of our top recommended VPN providers, so it is perhaps something of a surprise that they feature as high up this list as they do.
-But the fact is that VPN.ac offer an extremely affordable deal.
+But the fact is that VPN.ac offers an extremely affordable deal.